-The Town of Hopewell completed a Comprehensive Plan in 2003 and most recently updated that plan in 2013.
+The Town of Hopewell completed a Comprehensive Plan in 2003 which was updated in 2013.
 The Towns of Hopewell and Canandaigua share a large border and our residents traverse the borders for various services including our local higher education facility in FLCC, many of the County Offices, and, until recently, provided water service to a portion of the Town of Canandaigua.

-In Hopewell's most recent plan, they identified goals including: protecting active farm operations; protecting natural and scenic areas of the Town; extending sewer infrastructure to important areas; and encouraging growth within Hopewell's hamlets.
+In Hopewell's 2013 update, they identified goals including: protecting active farm operations; protecting natural and scenic areas of the Town; extending sewer infrastructure to important areas; and encouraging growth within Hopewell's hamlets.